MarinAlejandro/machine-learning/README.md

 # Machine Learning
 This repository contains Python modules which implement different machine learning models using only numpy library.
-In the folder notebooks, this models are tested with data from sklearn.
+In the folder notebooks, these models are tested with data from scikit-learn.